2014 British Grand Prix: Background

-The 2014 British Grand Prix was the 9th of the 19 races in the 2014 FIA Formula One World Championship and the 65th edition of the event as a round of the World Championship.
+The 2014 British Grand Prix was the 9th of the 19 races in the 2014 Formula One World Championship and the 65th edition of the event as a round of the World Championship.
 It was held at the 18-turn 5.891 km Silverstone Circuit in Silverstone, Northamptonshire, England on 6 July.
 Tyre supplier Pirelli brought a white-banded Medium and orange-banded Hard dry-compounds to the race as well as two wet-weather compounds, the intermediate and full wet tyres.
 The drag reduction system (DRS), an adjustable flap at the back of each car that helps with overtaking when activated, had two activation zones for the race: one on the Wellington Straight linking the Arena and Brooklands turns, and one on the Hangar Straight between Chapel and Stowe corners.
 After the 2013 race, artificial grass was removed at the exits at three corner, the inside side barrier at the entrance to Brooklands corner was enlarged, and circuit drainage was improved.

-After the two weeks earlier, Mercedes driver Nico Rosberg led the Drivers' Championship with 165 points, ahead of his second-placed teammate Lewis Hamilton with 136 points.
-Daniel Ricciardo of the Red Bull team was third with 83 points, and Ferrari's Fernando Alonso followed close behind in fourth with 79 points.
-Sebastian Vettel, in the second Red Bull car, was fifth with 60 points.
-Mercedes led the Constructors' Championship with 301 points with Red Bull second with 143 points, Ferrari with 98 points, and Force India with 87 points battling Williams with 85 points for fourth position.
+After the two weeks earlier, Mercedes driver Nico Rosberg led the World Drivers' Championship with 165 championship points, ahead of his second-placed teammate Lewis Hamilton with 136 championship points.
+Daniel Ricciardo of the Red Bull team was third with 83 championship points, and Ferrari's Fernando Alonso followed close behind in fourth with 79 championship points.
+Sebastian Vettel, in the second Red Bull car, was fifth with 60 championship points.
+Mercedes led the World Constructors' Championship with 301 championship points with Red Bull second with 143 championship points, Ferrari with 98 championship points, and Force India with 87 championship points battling Williams with 85 championship points for fourth position.

 Susie Wolff was the first woman to drive in a Formula One race weekend since Giovanna Amati in 1992.